ciyfhx/CiyConnect/README.md

 val server = ServerBuilder.newInstance().withPort(5555).withPacketsFactory(factory).build()
 server.acceptIncomingConnectionAsync()
 ```
-This create a server instance with port configured to 5555 and with the packets factory that we created earlier
+This create a server instance with port configured to 5555 and with the packets factory that we created earlier.
-<br>Calling server.acceptIncomingConnectionAsync() will tell the server to start listening for the first incoming connection
+<br>Calling server.acceptIncomingConnectionAsync() will tell the server to start listening for the first incoming connection.
 ## Client
 ### Java
 ```java